Brian-McElroy/Advice-for-programmers/README.md

 Very rarely should you be adding more code to an existing function.
 Perhaps just one line calling your new function would be ok, anything else is dubious.

 ### The fundamentals.
-If you can religiously follow these fundamentals then u are 50% of the way to having good code already.
+If you can religiously follow these fundamentals then u are half way to having good code already.

 Keep classes tiny, (eg. 100 lines max) each class *really* should only do *one thing*.
 Keep functions tiny (eg. 10 lines).